tallcoder/LaraManager/README.md

 Long Story Short: If you're already familiar with Laravel, simply install it, clone this repo over top of your root directory, and run `php composer update`

 <h4><i>Developing Locally</i></h3>

 I do most of my development locally, and then push to a development server.
+At home I develop on Mac OS X Mavericks, at work it is on Xubuntu 13.10.

 <i>Installing Composer</i>

 These instructions are pretty much the same for Linux and OS X. If you run Windows, go on a google search :)
 <ul>
 <li>`curl -sS https://getcomposer.org/installer | php`</li>